czbiohub-sf/instapipeline/README.md

-# FISH-Annotation
+# FISH-annotation

-Tools for annotating RNA FISH images.
+This repository explores using crowd-sourced annotations for spot detection in RNA in situ transcriptomics images.